Integration Testing

 Introduction

-- Change unit execution
+- Change execution against target systems

-- Audit log persistence
+- Audit log persistence in audit stores

 - Distributed lock acquisition